Duke-MatSci/nanomine-mdcs/developer/README.md

 * cd developer

-* sh ./ubuntu-install-initial.sh # to start the installer
+* bash ./ubuntu-install-initial.sh # to start the installer

 Only the first phase is available so far....